ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 		The figure here is ***not*** affected by time constraints.

 	- **Citations**.
 Each time a visitor uses the Reader’s Share feature to create an citation for the Text section, a record is created.
-The figure in this report represents the total number of citation records currently associated with the text section.
+The figure in this report represents the total number of citation records currently associated with the Text section.
 It is ***not*** affected by time constraints.

 	- **Text Section Views**.
 Rendered as a list, the `Text Section Views` report aggregates the total number of times a specfic section within a Text has been viewed during the set timespan.